GannettDigital/simulato/docs/_pages/walk-through.md

 So now that we have added MainSiteLayout to our path, that is the next component we should work on.
 Above you might have noticed that the MainSiteLayout has a component name, and instance name, and a state passed in.
 As we have no yet defined those fields, you have some freedom in how you might proceed with your modeling.
 You could choose to finish out your navigation component and then list what you plan to include in your MainSiteLayout component, or finish up your MainSiteLayout and go back to complete the action in your navigation component.
 As you fill out your model suite more and more it will matter less as the components involved in your actions will already be completed.

 In this tutorial we will proceed to your MainSiteLayout and build the model based on the state passed in navigation.
+Include the following in 'main-site-layout.js' in your components directory:

     'use strict';